Display Accessibility Tools

 GSO Positions

-T-shirt Coordinator – Maddy Creach: The PLB GSO designs and prints t-shirts for the department once per year.
+T-shirt Coordinator – Trip Hash: The PLB GSO designs and prints t-shirts for the department once per year.
 This position organizes design submissions, collects votes for the favored design, and coordinates with the t-shirt supplier and GSO Treasurer to order the t-shirts.

 Representative to the Graduate Employees Union – Ethan Rose: The Graduate Employees Union (GEU) gives graduate students the support to work to the best of their abilities, holds the university accountable for its actions, and ensures that graduate employees will be treated like professionals.
 Responsibilities of the position include facilitating GEU resource utilization if anyone has a grievance about work and/or feel that the university is not fulfilling our union contract.
 There are bi-weekly meetings with the GEU, but the PLB GEU representative is not expected to attend every one.

-Representative to the PLB Department Advisory Council – Megan Brown: The Department Advisory Council (DAC) meets once per month to discuss departmental concerns and provide feedback to the department Chair.
+Representative to the PLB Department Advisory Council – Taylor Smith: The Department Advisory Council (DAC) meets once per month to discuss departmental concerns and provide feedback to the department Chair.
 The DAC representative attends the monthly meetings, relays graduate student concerns to the DAC, and reports to the GSO on DAC activities.

-Representative to the PLB Graduate Committee – Madison Plunkert and Maya Wilson Brown: The PLB Graduate Committee proposes changes to the PLB graduate program, including changes to requirements concerning student evaluations and comprehensive exams.
+Representative to the PLB Graduate Committee – Princess Abu and Michele Weston: The PLB Graduate Committee proposes changes to the PLB graduate program, including changes to requirements concerning student evaluations and comprehensive exams.
 In addition, this committee reviews applications to the PLB graduate program and recommends prospective students for fellowship funding from the Plant Science Fellowship committee, CNS, and university fellowships.
 Responsibilities for this position include attending committee meetings, relaying concerns and responses between the Graduate Director and the GSO, contributing to discussions and decisions concerning admittance of new students, and participating as needed in Plant Sciences recruitment events.

-Representative to the PLB Seminar Committee – you?
-This position is open for 2024: The Seminar Committee selects speakers for the PLB Seminar Series for the upcoming academic year, including one student-invited speaker.
+Representative to the PLB Seminar Committee – Madison Plunkert: The Seminar Committee selects speakers for the PLB Seminar Series for the upcoming academic year, including one student-invited speaker.
 This position organizes the student nominations and votes for the student-invited speaker and organizes the graduate student and post-doc lunches with the speakers.
 This position is also a voting member of the PLB seminar committee and will assist the committee in finding speakers, organizing sessions, and providing feedback.

-Representative to the PLB DEI committee – Brue Martin and Cathy Mercado: The DEI committee proposed department initiatives to increase diversity, equity, and inclusion.
+Representative to the PLB Excellence committee – Ben Feld and Magie Williams: The Excellence committee proposed department initiatives to make cultural improvements within the department through community action.
 Previous initiatives have included a climate survey, seminars, signage, and social events.
 The student representatives attend monthly meetings and assist in planning events and initiatives.
-They also communicate meeting outcomes between the GSO and the DEI committee.
+They also communicate meeting outcomes between the GSO and the Excellence committee.